Hallo vrienden, Leo hier.

 Part 2 of this post is already available: Learning Swift Programming language.
 If you are curious about the techniques I used to study, you can check there!

-That's all my people, I hope you liked it as I enjoyed writing this article.
-If you want to support this blog you can Buy Me a Coffee or just leave a comment saying hello.
-I'm open to
+That’s all my people, I hope you liked reading this article as much as I enjoyed writing it.
+If you want to support this blog you can Buy Me a Coffee or leave a comment saying hello.
+You can also sponsor posts and I’m open to

 freelance writing!
 You can reach me on LinkedIn or Twitter and send me an e-mail through the contact page.